Colorado, Arizona, US

 Putting together an expedition that meets Park requirements and keeps a group of river runners well fed and happy for 18 or more days is a challenging task.

-The primary launch point is Lee's Ferry, which is measured as mile 0 on most maps.
+The primary launch point is Lee's Ferry, which is measured as mile zero on most maps.

 Trip participants can arrange to hike in or out at a variety of trails in the mid-section of the run.
 The most common location to swap participants is Phantom Ranch (mile 89).
 The allows people to do the upper or lower half of the run even if they do not have the time to do the full trip.
 Park service fees are about the same whether you do a full or half trip and these arrangements must be planned out before the trip.

-The majority of private trips in Grand Canyon travel 226 miles to Diamond Creek for their takeout.
+The majority of private trips in Grand Canyon travel 226 miles to Diamond Creek, Arizona for their takeout.
+Diamond Creek is an intermittent stream that doubles as a roughshod road.
 Other takeouts include Pearce Ferry on Lake Mead (mile 279) which has been closed due to low lake levels since August 2001.
 The next access is South Cove, which is 17 miles farther on the lake.

 Diamond Creek access information: